Developer Guide

 2) StudentName

-(accorded to a student)
+3) Tags (accorded to a student)

-4) ProjectName
+4) ProjectName.

 This is a new enhancement in v1.3, as older iterations only supported finding projects by their titles, while the newest iteration supports finding projects by any of the above four fields.
 We hope that this allows the user to be able to filter the projects more efficiently. (for instance, by project names: NeuralNetwork, Blockchain, etc.)